Authorize financial agent actions before money moves.

 PCI-DSS 4.0

-Mandates strict controls for payment data.
-AI agents handling credit card information must never access raw PAN data and must use tokenization for all payment references.
+Requires strict controls for payment data.
+AI agents handling credit card information should work with tokenized payment references instead of raw PAN data.

 - Req 3.4: PAN tokenization enforced